This post contains affiliate links. Read the full disclosure here.

 Disneyland and Disney World are pretty different when it comes to entertainment.
 Both parks have fireworks, in-park performances, and character cavalcades and parades (although they are different at each park).

 As you can imagine with such different sized properties, there is a big difference in Disney resort offerings.
+In general, Disney World has more Disney Resorts to choose from, while I think it is easier to stay at an off-property resort at Disneyland.

 At Disneyland there are three Disney hotels you can choose from: